You have about 7 seconds to make a first impression. This is in person, online, and on paper.

 Trying out different line spacing and paragraph spacing is another fast and easy way to make sure your document is easy to read and attractive.
-For example, if you compare the line spacing of 1 pt. compared to 1.2 pt. you will see a clear difference.
-Just that .2 difference in size makes a huge impact when it comes to text readability.

 With paragraph spacing, you are changing the space over or under the paragraph.
 Line spacing refers to the amount of space in between your lines of text.

 Have you ever heard of the “two font rule”?
 With this, you will pull yourself away from the desire to use only default fonts.
 Continually using these defaults for professional documents may give the impression you are lazy, boring, or apathetic by association.

 One option is to use a sans serif font (these have the “feet” at the top and bottom of the letters) for your headings use a serif font (the letters without any feet) for your body text.
 Also, make the heading larger and bold.
 This creates a nice visual effect and a professional document.

 4. Remember That Less Is More